Weissberg Foundation - Funder Overview

 Overview

-Founded in 1988 by Marvin Weissberg, the Weissberg Foundation is a Virginia-rooted family foundation with assets totaling approximately $209.6 million.
-The foundation's mission is to advance organizations and efforts building the power of those most negatively impacted by racism through funding, amplification, capacity building, and collaboration.
+Founded in 1988 by Marvin Weissberg, the Weissberg Foundation is a Virginia-rooted family foundation with assets totalling approximately $209.6 million.
+The foundation's mission is to advance organisations and efforts building the power of those most negatively impacted by racism through funding, amplification, capacity building, and collaboration.
 Since 2016, the foundation has undergone a significant strategic transformation, focusing exclusively on resourcing Black, Indigenous, and Communities of Color primarily in Virginia.
-The foundation envisions a world that recognizes inequities and actively seeks to dismantle structural racism by continuously building access, opportunity, and power so that all can thrive.
-In March 2025, the foundation demonstrated its commitment by authorizing an additional $10 million in surge funding, more than doubling its annual grant spending to $19.6 million.
+The foundation envisions a world that recognises inequities and actively seeks to dismantle structural racism by continuously building access, opportunity, and power so that all can thrive.
+In March 2025, the foundation demonstrated its commitment by authorising an additional $10 million in surge funding, more than doubling its annual grant spending to $19.6 million.

 Funding Priorities